DebeshJha/PolypDB/README.md

 PolypDB addresses the critical need for robust and generalizable data for developing computer-aided diagnosis (CAD) systems.
 This dataset is publicly available and is designed to facilitate research and development in the medical AI community.

-**Features**
+**<u>Features</u>**

-**Multi-Modality Data:** Includes images from BLI, FICE, LCI, NBI, and WLI modalities.
+- **Multi-Modality Data**: Includes images from BLI, FICE, LCI, NBI, and WLI modalities.

-**Multi-Center Data:** Sourced from three medical centers in Norway, Sweden, and Vietnam.
+- **Multi-Center Data**: Sourced from three medical centers in Norway, Sweden, and Vietnam.

-**High-Quality Annotations:** Verified by a team of 10 gastroenterologists with over 10 years of experience.
+- **High-Quality Annotations**: Verified by a team of 10 gastroenterologists with over 10 years of experience.

-**Comprehensive Benchmarking:** Includes benchmark results on eight popular segmentation methods and six standard detection methods.
+- **Comprehensive Benchmarking**: Includes benchmark results on eight popular segmentation methods and six standard detection methods.

-**Publicly Accessible:** The dataset is open for research and educational purposes.
-Download it here.
+- **Publicly Accessible**: The dataset is open for research and educational purposes.
+[Download it here](https://osf.io/pr7ms/).

 **Dataset Structure**

 The dataset is organized into modality-wise and center-wise folders, each containing images and their corresponding ground truth annotations:

-**PolypDB/**
+**PolypDB Modality Based Structure**
 <pre>
  ├── BLI/
 │   ├── images/